pupilfirst/wd201-scripts/working-with-npm/package-json-in-npm/README.md

 # Text

-In this lesson, we will learn about the `package.json` file and why it is the basis of any NodeJS application.
+In this lesson, we will learn about the `package.json` file and why it is the basis of any **Node.js** application.

-Any NodeJS project or `npm` package is built around the `package.json` file.
+Any **Node.js** project or `npm` package is built around the `package.json` file.
 It stores project information describing the details of the project and its dependencies.
 It is made up of a single object in [JSON format](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) that stores information in key-value pairs.

 There are only two required fields: “name” and “version”, but it's a good idea to provide additional information about your project that future users might find useful.